ElenaBlejan/Proiect-Practic-TM/README.md

 •	Department

-In this SQL project I use the following interrogations:
+In this SQL project I use the following queries:

 •	create, use, select * from, insert;